Pole Barn Cost Estimator

 Transform your pole barn kit from a seasonal structure to a year-round, livable space with insulation!
 For an additional cost ranging from $3,500-$16,500 depending on the type of material used – you can experience the improved comfort and energy savings that come with proper insulation.
 Make the most out of your investment by adding this worthwhile upgrade today.

-Spray foam insulation is an economical option, coming in between $0.44 and $1.50 for every square foot of coverage – less than the cost of fiberglass!
+Spray foam material is an economical option, coming in between $0.44 and $1.50 for every square foot of coverage – less than the cost of fiberglass!
 Not only does this type offer easy installation with no upkeep required on your part, but it’s also water-resistant and eco-friendly too.

 Electrical

-Installing electricity in a pole barn isn’t beneficial for all types of uses.
+Installing electricity in a barn isn’t beneficial for all types of uses.
 For instance, if the structure is being used solely as storage space that will only be accessed during daylight hours, then investing in lighting or outlets won’t be necessary.

-If your pole barn will be used as a workshop or to store items that are vulnerable to temperature fluctuations, then electricity is an absolute necessity.
+If your barn will be used as a workshop or to store items that are vulnerable to temperature fluctuations, then electricity is an absolute necessity.
 With access to power, you can install a heating and HVAC system for optimal environmental control.

-The cost of wiring electricity in a pole barn ranges from $4,000 to $8,000.
+The cost of wiring electricity in a barn ranges from $4,000 to $8,000.
 Although it’s an extra expense upfront, the benefits are worth it as having power will make your building process far more functional and appealing for potential homebuyers.

 Plumbing